 - Political Economy (Faculty member involved: S. Collignon)

-- Political Philosophy (Faculty members involved: B. Henry, A. Loretoni, A. Pirni)
+- Political Philosophy (Faculty members involved: B. Henry, A. Pirni)

-Candidates are expected to submit research projects which deal with at least two of the reasearch areas above (the main research area and a complementary one).
-These areas merge into the following curricula which characterize the Programme:
+Candidates are expected to submit research projects which deal with at least two of the research areas above (the main research area and a complementary one).

 The Ph.D. is awarded after three years of full-time research on the basis of a dissertation which should present the results of an original piece of research.
 Examination for the Ph.D. involves an oral examination (viva) by a Board of Experts.